proteomexchange/proteomecentral/doc/annotate.md

 # PROXI /annotate endpoint at ProteomeCentral

 ## Overview
-ProteomeCentral hosts an API endpoint for a Quetzal peptide MS2 spectrum annotator based on the PROXI API.
+ProteomeCentral hosts an API endpoint for Quetzal, a peptide MS2 spectrum annotator based on the PROXI API.
 The Quetzal annotator is still in development with an initial release expected in late 2024.

 ## Endpoint